▶ GlyNac The Cellular Bottleneck — a 4-minute, plain-English explainer.

 Real signal, modest effect, mixed by condition

-Before it was a supplement, NAC was — and still is — a serious medicine.
-This is the settled, no-debate part.
+Before it was a supplement fight, NAC was — and still is — serious medicine.
+This part nobody, including the FDA, disputes.

 Acetaminophen-overdose antidote